Ted Bundy: Death row, confessions and execution

-Bundy confessed to detectives from Idaho, Utah and Colorado that he had committed numerous additional homicides, including several that were unknown to the police.
-He explained that when he was in Utah he could bring his victims back to his apartment, "where he could reenact scenarios depicted on the covers of detective magazines".
+Bundy confessed to detectives from Idaho, Utah and Colorado that he had committed numerous additional homicides, including several that were unknown to police.
+He explained that when he was in Utah he could bring his victims back to his apartment, "where he could reenact scenarios depicted on the covers of detective magazines."
 A new ulterior strategy quickly became apparent: he withheld many details, hoping to parlay the incomplete information into yet another stay of execution.
-Despite warnings from his appellate attorneys that "the spectacle of peddling information for time would turn the courts against [Bundy]", Bundy began offering investigators piecemeal information regarding some of his murders.
-"There are other buried remains in Colorado", he admitted, but he refused to elaborate.
+Despite warnings from his appellate attorneys that "the spectacle of peddling information for time would turn the courts against [Bundy]", he began offering investigators piecemeal information regarding some of his murders.
+"There are other buried remains in Colorado," Bundy admitted, but he refused to elaborate.
 The new strategy—immediately dubbed "Ted's bones-for-time scheme"—served only to deepen the resolve of authorities to see Bundy executed on schedule and yielded little new detailed information.
 In cases where he did give details, nothing was found.
-Colorado Detective Matt Lindvall interpreted this as a conflict between his desire to postpone his execution by divulging information and his need to remain in "total possession—the only person who knew his victims' true resting places".
+Colorado Detective Matt Lindvall interpreted this as a conflict between his desire to postpone his execution by divulging information and his need to remain in "total possession—the only person who knew his victims' true resting places."

 When it became clear that no further stays would be forthcoming from the courts, Bundy supporters began lobbying for the only remaining option, executive clemency.
 Diana Weiner, a young Florida attorney and Bundy's last purported love interest, asked the families of several Colorado and Utah victims to petition Florida Governor Bob Martinez for a postponement to give Bundy time to reveal more information.
 All refused.
-"The families already believed that the victims were dead and that Ted had killed them", wrote Nelson.
+"The families already believed that the victims were dead and that Ted had killed them," wrote Nelson.
 "They didn't need his confession."
 Martinez made it clear that he would not agree to further delays in any case.
-"We are not going to have the system manipulated", he told reporters.
+"We are not going to have the system manipulated," he told reporters.
 "For him to be negotiating for his life over the bodies of victims is despicable."

 Boone had championed Bundy's innocence throughout all of his trials and felt "deeply betrayed" by his admission that he was, in fact, guilty.
 She moved back to Washington with her daughter and refused to accept his phone call on the morning of his execution.
-"She was hurt by his relationship with Diana [Weiner]", Nelson wrote, "and devastated by his sudden wholesale confessions in his last days".
+"She was hurt by his relationship with Diana [Weiner]," Nelson wrote, "and devastated by his sudden wholesale confessions in his last days."
 Hagmaier was present during Bundy's final interviews with investigators.
 On the eve of his execution, he talked of suicide.
-"He did not want to give the state the satisfaction of watching him die", Hagmaier said.
+"He did not want to give the state the satisfaction of watching him die," Hagmaier said.